 Artist and Object Maker

-To live is to labor.
-We work to create a life that feels full and true to ourselves.
-Clay has become my vehicle to work through.
 Ceramic vessels have an innate human connection.
 We are the only ones who create things to hold.
-These familiar objects are a baseline connection to my audience.
-A place to explore queerness, interpersonal relations, and the labor required for both.
+These familiar objects are a baseline connection to my audience; a place to explore queerness, interpersonal relations, and the labor required for both.

-My forms are made from a multitude of parts; stacking, attaching, and carving until they feel like a whole.
-This combining process is a mix of impulsive and calculated moves allowing me to play with the presentation of masculine and feminine forms.
-Atmospheric firing is also a combination of impulsive and calculated moves.
+High-temperature wood firing is also a combination of impulsive and calculated moves.
 The kiln becomes an expedited version of the earth, adding outside pressure to our works.
 Surface design is based on the positioning of the pieces in the kiln and how the flames will move between them; glaze and slip are used, only to be changed by the ash accumulated from our labors.
 By finishing these pieces in atmospheric firings, the kiln puts its take on the form such as society puts its take on queer bodies.
 Unlike people, its impulses and calculations are recorded for all to see.